Introduction | Benchmark Bunker Prices | Key People

 Ship & Bunker's Benchmark Bunker Prices: Our Methodology

-For each port we cover, Ship & Bunker's Benchmark Bunker Prices combine daily indications from select local and global physical bunker suppliers, traders, and brokers to determine how spot bunker prices in each market have moved and to calculate the average spot price being indicated for each available product.
+For each port we cover, Ship & Bunker's Benchmark Bunker Prices combine daily indications that our in-house team personally collect from select local and global physical bunker suppliers, traders, and brokers.
+This data is used to determine how spot bunker prices in each market have moved and to calculate the average spot price being indicated for each available product.
 Daily average prices are a linear average of all price indications data for a product in a given market.
 The high/low price indicated reflects the range of those indications.
 We do not currently make any assessment of where we believe spot market levels should

 We believe our methodology and unique blend of data sources provides readers with the most realistic overview of the how the market is being indicated by market participants.

 Understanding Bunker Price Indications

 Even within a single market or port, there are many factors that determine the price that a buyer pays for bunkers.
 This includes:

 The volume of bunkers being purchased - indications are for a "typical" stem of 500mt of fuel oil and 100 mt of distillate, but remember that in some ports larger volumes don't always attract a better price per tonne!

 The delivery date - more notice can, but doesn't always mean a better price

 The reputation and other credit considerations of the buyer - higher risk counterparties can generally expect to pay more